jenncathcart/Python-class/README.md

 # Pythonclass

-This is a reporsitory of homework I've done for a python class.
+This is a repository of homework I've done for a python class.